USS West Virginia (BB-48): Postwar

 During the Navy Day celebrations on 27 October 1945, some 25,554 people visited the ship.
 Three days later, she departed for Pearl Harbor to begin her role in Operation Magic Carpet, the repatriation effort to return American servicemen from the Pacific.
 She took on passengers in Pearl Harbor and carried them back to San Diego, making three runs through the end of the year, the last arriving in San Diego on 17 December.
 She remained in port until 4 January 1946, when she departed for Bremerton, arriving there on 12 January, where she was taken to be deactivated.
 She was moved to Seattle, Washington, four days later and tied up alongside Colorado.
 Further work to prepare her for the reserve fleet continued into February and she was formally decommissioned on 9 January 1947, assigned to the Pacific Reserve Fleet.
 West Virginia remained in the navy's inventory until 1 March 1959, when she was struck from the Naval Vessel Register and placed for sale; she was sold on 24 August to the Union Minerals & Alloys Corp. and towed to Todd-Pacific Shipyard in Seattle on 3 January 1961 to be broken up.

 Several parts of the ship are preserved in locations throughout the United States, primarily in West Virginia.
-One of her anti-aircraft guns is on display in City Park in Parkersburg, West Virginia, and the ship's wheel and binnacle are on display at the Hampton Roads Naval Museum.
+One of her anti-aircraft guns is on display in City Park in Parkersburg, West Virginia, two of her 5 inch guns are on display at Illahee State Park in Bremerton, Washington, and the ship's wheel and binnacle are on display at the Hampton Roads Naval Museum.
 When the ship was sold for scrap, students at West Virginia University helped raise funds to preserve the ship's mast, which is housed on the campus.
 The ship's bell is on display at the West Virginia State Museum in Charleston.
 In 2000, governor Cecil Underwood issued a proclamation on the 59th anniversary of the Pearl Harbor attack naming Interstate 470 in West Virginia the USS West Virginia Memorial Highway.